 Additional amounts for children and housing costs for your former home are no longer included in your PC if you are a permanent resident in a care home.
-The additional amount for a carer can continue to be paid if you still satisfy the conditions for it (see section 4.3).
+The additional amount for a carer can continue to be paid if you still satisfy the conditions for it (see section 4.2).

-If payment of your AA, ADP, DLA, or PIP stops because you are in a care home, you lose any additional amount for severe disability included in your PC.
-Whether your AA, ADP, DLA, or PIP stops depends on how your care home placement is funded.
+If payment of your AA, PADP, PIP, ADP or DLA stops because you are in a care home, you lose any additional amount for severe disability included in your PC.
+Whether your disability benefit stops depends on how your care home placement is funded.